-Students of Georgian and Moldovan schools are invited to create an innovative and creative graphic novel.
+We invite students of Georgian, Azerbaijani, Moldovan, Polish, German and Ukrainian schools to create an innovative and creative graphic novel/story.
 The winning entries will be featured on Centropa’s Trans.History webpage.

 We welcome your entry on the following topics: